sprblm/dots-patterns/patterns/network-health-indicator.md

   should automatically tell Bob that she saw John while Bob was offline.
 This will ensure that users know who has seen the latest information.

+- Some protocols by default will not have the ability to acknowledge or verify how much of a dataset has been replicated by particular devices.
+This is required to make Network Health Indicator more informative and accurate.

 ## The Take-Away

 Network health indicators reassure users and build trust in the stability and resilience of their data.

 ## References & Where to Learn More

+## Tags

+protocol